ehisd/dev-project-1/README.md

 ## Getting Started

 To get Chattie up and running on your local development machine, follow the steps below.
-Ensure you have [Node.js](https://nodejs.org/) (version 18.x or above) and [Yarn](https://yarnpkg.com/) installed.
+Ensure you have [Node.js](https://nodejs.org/) (version 18.x or above) and [Yarn](https://yarnpkg.com/) installed or use the command `npm install --global yarn` to install yarn.

 ### Installation